Danial-D/Rubix-Cubes/README.md

 5 - DNF <br>
 I have the DNFs because I ran out of class time, not because I could not solve it.

+### What I Learned
+I started off this course not knowing how to solve any kind of rubix cube, so I feel that I have progressed a lot.
+I learned how to use algorithms, but more importantly, I learned how to be flexible with them.
+I tried to avoid being a robot executing lines of code; rather, I tried to understand how the algorithm worked.
+Ultimatley, this helped me be more confident, helped me get quicker solves, and I feel that it has provided me a good foundation for when I move on to the 3X3 cube.

 # Sources:
 https://www.youtube.com/watch?v=P-Zt7GEyYuE <br>